Associated Press

 The Associated Press (AP) is an American not-for-profit news agency headquartered in New York City.

 Founded in 1846, it operates as a cooperative, unincorporated association, and produces news reports that are distributed to its members, major U.S. daily newspapers and radio and television broadcasters.
-Since the Pulitzer Prize was established in 1917, the AP has earned 59 of them, including 36 for photography.
+Since the Pulitzer Prize was established in 1917, the AP has earned 60 of them, including 36 for photography.
 The AP distributes its widely used AP Stylebook, its AP polls tracking NCAA sports, and its election polls and results during U.S. elections.
 It sponsors the National Football League's annual awards.

-By 2016, news collected by the AP was published and republished by more than 1,300 newspapers and broadcasters.
+In 2016, news collected by the AP was published and republished by more than 1,300 newspapers and broadcasters.
 The AP operates 235 news bureaus in 94 countries, and publishes in English, Spanish, and Arabic.
 It also operates the AP Radio Network, which provides twice hourly newscasts and daily sportscasts for broadcast and satellite radio and television stations.
 Many newspapers and broadcasters outside the United States are AP subscribers, paying a fee to use AP material without being contributing members of the cooperative.
 As part of their cooperative agreement with the AP, most member news organizations grant automatic permission for the AP to distribute their local news reports.
 As of 2025, the AP attracts more than 128 million monthly website visits, making it one of the top 10 news websites in the U.S.